-Girls travel to the Junior School from a wide catchment area, and many use the school coach network.
+Pupils travel to the Junior School from a wide catchment area, and many use the school coach network.

 Breakfast is available as an optional extra at the Junior School from 7.30am and school starts at 8.45 am.

 There is an Assembly on Monday and Fridays and throughout the week, girls also have Form Time sessions and Hymn Practice.
-There are two recess periods each day during which the girls may play sports, attend clubs, enjoy the play equipment or just have fun playing and chatting.
+There are two recess periods each day during which the pupils may play sports, attend clubs, enjoy the play equipment or just have fun playing and chatting.
 School lunch is self-service, and there is a wide and varied choice of food.

 TRANSITION TO SENIOR SCHOOL

-Parents all have an opportunity to view the Senior School as prospective parents, and we invite Junior School parents into the Senior School to become familiar and comfortable with what we hope will be your daughter’s future Senior School.
+Parents all have an opportunity to view the Senior School as prospective parents, and we invite Junior School parents into the Senior School to become familiar and comfortable with what we hope will be your daughter’s future School.

 Come September, on the first day of term, we invite just the new Thirds into school the day before the rest of the Senior School returns.
-This gives the new students a chance to settle in and find their way around whilst the school environment is quieter.
+This gives the new pupils a chance to settle in and find their way around whilst the school environment is quieter.